Jung Won-jin

-Jung Won-jin (born 10 August 1994) is a South Korean football player who plays as a forward or midfielder for Seongnam FC in the K League 2.
+Jung Won-jin (born 10 August 1994) is a South Korean football player who plays as a forward or midfielder for Incheon in the K League 2.

 Career

 Jung played college football for Yeungnam University.

 Pohang Steelers

 Jung joined Pohang Steelers in 2016 and made his professional debut against Urawa Red Diamonds in AFC Champions League on 2 March 2016.
 On 12 March 2016, he made his K League 1 debut against Gwangju FC.

 Gyeongnam FC

 On 28 December 2016, Jung joined Gyeongnam FC on loan.

 FC Seoul

 On 28 July 2018, Jung joined FC Seoul.